phil294/AHK_X11/README.md

 ## Installation

 You need (?) to have `libxdo` installed, which is usually done by installing `xdotool` on your distribution.
+Only works with version 2016x currently, not with 2021x (will soon be fixed).
+This is the default in Ubuntu.
 Also required is a running X11 server and GTK installed, which you most likely already have.

 Then, you can download the latest x86_64 binary from [here](https://github.com/phil294/AHK_X11/releases/download/0.0.1/ahk_x11) or build from source (see "Development" below).
 Make the downloaded file executable and you should be good to go.